 - a.
-Increase understanding of consequences of social isolation and depression among decision makers, service providers, and consumers. - b.
+Increase understanding of consequences and risk factors of social isolation and depression for LGBTQIA+ and BIPOC elders among decision makers, service providers, and consumers. - b.
 Continue social connectivity projects that were initiated in response to the COVID-19 pandemic.
 [NEW]